-On April 1, 2013 the Ohio bankruptcy exemptions increased for the third time as a result of a 9% statutory cost of living adjustment.
+On April 1, 2017 the Ohio bankruptcy exemptions increased for the fourth time as a result of a statutory cost of living adjustment.
 Ohio’s exemption statute is RC 2329.66.
 In 2009 the Ohio legislature passed a revamped exemption statute containing a cost-of-living adjustment provision.
 Normally the upward adjustment is merely a nominal amount which does not have much impact on your personal assets.

 Ohio Homestead Exemption Goes Up Twice in One Week

 However, a funny thing happened regarding the Homestead exemption.
 The Homestead exemption is that amount of equity you can keep in your residence free of claims by creditors.
 Remember, the amount of the exemption applies to each titled owner on the deed.
 On March 27 the Ohio Homestead exemption increased to $125,000.
 This was a very significant rise of nearly 500%.
 Because of the way the new exemption statute was drafted, it again increased to $132,900 after just 4 days.

 Here is a list of Ohio bankruptcy exemptions which each increased on April 1, 2017:

 - Cash on hand: $475